Puzzlepart/bestillingsportalen/Deployment-guide.md

  - Sites.FullControl.All

- Once the Provision Assist deployment is complete, you may delete the PnP PowerShell app registration or remove the above permissions if you no longer require them.
+ Once the Bestillingsportalen deployment is complete, you may delete the PnP PowerShell app registration or remove the above permissions if you no longer require them.

  You can find more details on the changes to PnP PowerShell authentication [here](https://pnp.github.io/blog/post/changes-pnp-management-shell-registration/).

  Please see [this video](https://www.youtube.com/watch?v=ecRZrHOucz4&t=359s) for details of how to create and use the app registration.

- If Sites.FullControl.All is a concern, you may create the SharePoint site for Provision Assist manually and make sure the name in the parameters.json file matches the name of the site you created.
+ If Sites.FullControl.All is a concern, you may create the SharePoint site for Bestillingsportalen manually and make sure the name in the parameters.json file matches the name of the site you created.

 #### PowerShell 7.x

-The Provision Assist deployment script requires PowerShell 7 and no longer supports 5.1.
+The Bestillingsportalen deployment script requires PowerShell 7 and no longer supports 5.1.
 Please ensure PowerShell 7 is installed before installing the PowerShell modules listed below.

 #### PowerShell Modules